SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/01-Data-Types-In-MySQL-Server.md

 A collation is a set of rules for comparing characters in a character set.

-For example, a subset of a character set could consist of the letters: A, B and C.
+For example, a subset of a character set could consist of the letters: A, B, and C.

 A default collation could define these as appearing in ascending order of A, B, C.